ferdeen/sc-docs/docs/smart-contract-class-api.rst

 ###############################
-SmartContract class API
+SmartContract Class API
 ###############################

-Work In Progress
+To be written.